frankyeh/DSI-Studio-Website/doc/how_to_acquire_dmri.md

-## Issues in HCP-Style Multishell Acquisitions
+## HCP-Style Multishell Acquisitions

 Multi-shell acquisition, especially the HCP-style 3-shell acquisition, is currently the most popular protocol for "beyond-DTI" acquisition.
 The HCP-style multishell acquisition samples b-values of 1,000, 2,000, and 3,000 and 90-90-90 directions.

-This protocol has two major issues:
+This protocol has two major possible improvements:

 - **Suboptimal sampling scheme:** The 90 directions at the low b-value shell are over-sampled because most of the 90 DWI signals are redundant and can be readily interpolated by neighboring DWIs.
 On the other hand, the high b-value shell does not have enough sampling directions.
 The correlation between the neighboring DWI is much lower, and more directions should be added. **An optimal acquisition should have the same redundancy for each shell**, which means high b-value shells should have more sampling directions, whereas the low b-value should have fewer directions.
 -
 - **Orientation bias:** The 90 directions of each shell is not equally distributed on the sphere.
 Consequently, the acquisition has a substantial orientational bias, and the reproducibility will be lower if head orientation is different.
 The problem is that the original HCP directions tried to avoid the same direction at different shells, an approach that is unnecessary because each shell can be viewed as different "bandwidth" for differentiating fast and slow diffusion.
 A sampling direction with good rotation invariance is essential for achieving good reproducibility and low rotation variance.

-## My recommendation: 23 b-values with b-max=4,000 at 258 directions
+## DSI acquisition: 23 b-values with b-max=4,000 at 258 directions

 My recommendation is a 12-minute "grid-258" sampling with a maximum b-value of 4000, which acquires not just two or three b-values, but 23 different b-values ranging from b=0 to b=4000 at a total of 258 directions.
 The low b-value range has fewer sampling compared to HCP multishell,